nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Task input should not be more than 200 characters to be concise

 {More to be added}